pocketzworld/creator-docs/pages/learn/designer-resources/concepts/compensation.md

 ⚠️ *_This system is in its Trial Phase for 2024's Quarters 3 & 4!
 Please stay tuned for updates._* ⚠️

+## Bonus Items

+Designers receive one Account-Bound copy of their item as a keepsake.
+As this copy is untradable, you'll always have access to it as long as you're on Highrise!

+Alongside your Account-Bound copy, you'll also receive a variable amount of tradable bonus items based on a tiered scaling system.
+The tiers are determined by the item's Rarity as follows:

+**Uncommons = 5 tradable copies
+Rare = 4 tradable copies
+Epic = 3 tradable copies
+Legendary = 2 tradable copies
+Mythical = 1 tradable copy**

+This change reflects our efforts to be more cognizant of the impact that high item emission rates may have on our in-game economy.
+The next version of our payout structure will work to account for any extra funds you may have been receiving from selling your spare items.
+Thank you so much for understanding as we workshop our compensation to best reflect all your hard work!

 ## Standard Item Compensation